Iqoqo/examples/python-sdk/limit-running-example/README.md

 ## Config
 - Change the max_running_jobs param at the top of the file to your desired maxium running jobs
-- Change the job_type param at the top of the file to your desired job size ('s' - small, 'm' - medium, 'l' - large, 'sg' - small gpu)
+- Change the job_type param at the top of the file to your desired job size (See disco documentation for the instance types)

 ## Usage Example
 `$ python main.py spawn --name "NewJob" --script "/home/user/python_script.py"`